emarcey/cicerone/glossary/malts.md

 	* Flavor
 		* toasty
 		* nutty/savory
+		* a little caramel/sourdough in the Bohemian Pilsner
 # Roasted Barley
 * Notes:
 	* technically a specialty grain, not a specialty malt